 You’ve got text copy, images, calls-to-action, video, audio and social media elements in a single email there, yet ActiveCampaign manages to cram all that content into a sleek minimal design that’s a pleasure to scroll through.
 Bravo.

 In this example, Freelancer calls on some tasteful graphic design to tell its story in a quick, concise manner.
-Which, for a platform that’s largely used by graphic designers and people looking for freelance designers, makes this a cunning choice of visuals that proves Freelancer knows what its target audience wants.
+As a platform that’s largely used by graphic designers and people looking for freelance designers, this is a cunning choice of visuals that proves Freelancer knows what its target audience wants.

 For proof that busy visual designs can work, this example from MOO combines playful copy with equally inventive visuals to capture its brand personality in this email design.
 This kind of approach can be tricky to pull off but if you’ve got the right designer on board or access to quality templates, it can be done.
 Just make sure you’re getting the right kind of brand message across if you take this not-so-minimal approach to email design.

 If you’re selling luxury items, you don’t want pictures of hamsters wearing glasses setting the tone for your email campaigns.
 Whatever approach you take to designing your emails, staying true to your brand image and the products/services you sell is vital.
 People on your email list have already connected with your brand on some level and you’ll want to stay true to that initial connection with your email marketing messages.

 The template above is one of ActiveCampaign‘s designs for a luxury range of items.
 Of course, if you have a wide range of products to promote – some luxury; others not so much – then you’ll want to create different campaigns and segment them to relevant audiences, based on the actions people took on your site.